 It has several more movies expected to launch throughout the year, including The Little Things, Judas and the Black Messiah, Tom & Jerry, Godzilla vs. Kong, Mortal Kombat, Those Who Wish Me Dead, The Conjuring: The Devil Made Me Do It, In The Heights, Space Jam: A New Legacy, The Suicide Squad, Reminiscence, Malignant, Dune, The Many Saints of Newark, King Richard, Cry Macho, and Matrix 4.

-HBO Max is home to Game of Thrones and its spinoff, House of the Dragon, along with shows and movies like The Batman, Succession, Harley Quinn, and more.
+HBO Max is home to Game of Thrones and its spinoff, House of the Dragon, along with shows and movies like The Last of Us, The Batman, Succession, Harley Quinn, and more.
 The platform offers both an ad-supported and ad-free plan, which run $9.99 and $14.99, respectively.
 Unlike the ad-supported plans, however, the ad-free tier also lets you download content and stream in 4K UHD.